A Proof-of-Principle Study of Hyperbaric Oxygen as a Radiosensitizer Prior to Stereotactic Radiosurgery for Brain Metastases

 kinds of tissues, including tumors.
 The purpose of this trial is to study whether it is

-constraints of treating sequentially with HBO and then SRS.
-Patients will undergo HBO
+of treating sequentially with HBO and then SRS.
+Patients will undergo HBO treatment followed

-treatment followed by the placement of a Gill-Thomas-Cosman head frame then transported ,via
+by the placement of a Gill-Thomas-Cosman head frame then transported ,via stretcher, to

-stretcher, to receive SRS.
-The transfer and placement of the head frame needs to be
+receive SRS.
+The transfer and placement of the head frame needs to be completed within the

-patients will be asked to complete quality of life questionnaires as well as mini mental
+asked to complete quality of life questionnaires as well as mini mental status

 throughout the next 3 years while participating in the study.
 Patients will be given the